ovishesh/graph-auth-without-user/README.md

 #How to complete Microsoft AD OAuth v2 authentication with a Node.js API

 This repository is quickstart on integrating AD OAuth v2 authentication flow, utilising REST interface, to access information stored in the Microsoft Graph.
+This sample uses the App-only auth flow where there is no need for a user to be involved in the flow.
+This is great for APIs, background workers, etc.

 ## Pre-requisites
 * [Node.js](https://nodejs.org/en/) is required to run the app and to install dependencies.